d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 * URLs are valid for a specific length of time, with a default of one hour.
 * Use the --expires-in option to change the length of time the URL is available for.

+## Security Token Services with Active Directory

+Security Token Service - grants users limited and temporary access to AWS resources.
+Users can come from three sources:

+* Federation (typically active directory)
+    * Uses SAML
+    * Grants temporary access based off the user's Active Directory credentials.
+Does not need to be an IAM user.
+    * SSO allows signing into the console without assigning IAM credentials
+* Federation with mobile apps
+    * Use facebook/google/amazon or other open id connect providers
+* Cross account access
+    * Lets users in one aws account use resources in another

+Terms:

+* Federation: combining or joining a list of users in one domain (such as IAM) with a list of users in another domain (such as active directory, facebook, etc)
+* Identity Broker: a service that lets you take an identity from point A and join it (federate it) with point B
+* Identity Store - services such as active directory, facebook, google, etc
+* Identities - a user of a service such as facebook etc

+### Scenario

+You are hosting a company web site on some ec2 web servers in your vpc.
+Users of the web site must log in to the site which then authenticates against the company's active directory servers which are based in a site at the company HQ.
+Your VPC is connected to HQ via a secure IPSEC VPN.
+Once logged in the user has access only to their own s3 bucket.
+How to set up?

+1. Employee enters the user name and password
+2. The identity broker (which you wrote) uses the org's LDAP directory to validate the employee's identity using the provided credentials
+3. The Identity Broker calls the GetFederationToken function using IAM credentials.
+The call must include an IAM policy and duration (1-36 hours) along with a policy that specifies the permissions to be granted to the temporary security credentials
+4. The security token service confirms the policy of the IAM user making the call to GetFederationToken gives permission to create new tokens and then returns four values: an access key, a secret access key, a token, and a duration (the token's lifetime)

+Exam Tip: know this flow

 ## S3, IAM & CloudFront Summary